 Our cat, Fetus, is a big part of our lives and we'd like to find a way to incorporate him into our wedding, even if he can't physically be there.

-First of all, Fetus is an AMAZING name for a cat… or anything really.
+First of all, Fetus is an AMAZING name for a cat!
 Okay, now on to the ideas… Of course the best way to incorporate your fur baby (or babies) is to bring them!
-I just shot a wedding where the brides' dog was the "flower beast."
-But if you can't bring them to your venue, here are a few ways to make their presence felt…
+We love weddings where the couple's dogs are the "flower beast."
+But if you can't bring your pet to your venue, here are a few ways to make their presence felt…

 - Have a special framed photo of your pet/s at the reception, perhaps by the guest book so that all your guests can be greeted by them.
 Or, even better, include them in your engagement photos and then display those photos at the wedding.